 Bobbi Brown Corrector in Very Deep Bisque: this corrector actually makes good on its claim to neutralize and brighten dark areas, but I never enjoyed using it.
 It was so emollient that it never stayed where I applied it, had the same issue with the Bobbi Brown Foundation Stick.
 It would slide around and crease in the under eye area and in my laugh lines (my upper lip is a little darker than the rest of my face).
 My laugh lines aren’t even deep, I somehow managed to look worse with this product on, even setting it with powder didn’t work.
 This corrector has a lot of great reviews, and a great selection of shades for all skin tones, but it just didn’t work for me.

 To use it up, I started cleaning up my brows with it after filling them in, it was nice for that because it gave a natural looking highlight, and as it was so emollient, it didn’t set quickly, so I had a lot of time to blend it in.
 If you have really dry under eyes and don’t have issues with makeup creasing on you, then you would probably like this.
-I don’t think I’ll repurchase this corrector because I find that the M.A.C Prep + Prime Highlighter in Peach Lustre is a far better product.
+I will not be repurchasing this corrector because I find that the M.A.C Prep + Prime Highlighter in Peach Lustre is a far better product.

 M.A.C Powder Blush in Ambering Rose (Sheertone Shimmer): Ambering Rose is a beautiful orange-coral shade with gold shimmer, that would complement tan to deep skins.
 I never got to use up this blush because it fell and shattered.
 I tried pressing it back together with alcohol but it was never the same.
 People always say that pressing powders back together with alcohol doesn’t change the way it applies but I think that it did in this case.
 My theory is that the shimmer wasn’t evenly distributed throughout the blush when it got pressed back, so whenever I applied it, I always thought it looked like too much shimmer, not enough color.